liv-daliberti/grail-simulation/reports/prompt_builder/README.md

 1. Most Americans Want More Gun Control.
 Why Doesn’t It Happen? | NYT (watched 230s of 231s (100% complete), from The New York Times)

 SURVEY HIGHLIGHTS
-party identification is Independent, ideology is Moderate, political interest is not at all interested in politics, watches YouTube 6, participated in Study 1 (gun control MTurk), gun policy importance is very important, gun regulation support score is 25%, and gun enthusiasm is 1.
+party identification is Independent, ideology is Moderate, political interest is not at all interested in politics, watches YouTube multiple times per day, gun policy importance is very important, gun regulation support score is 25%, and identifies as enthusiastic about guns.

 OPTIONS
 1. The Truth About Guns And Gun Control | Debunker | NBC News (NBC News, 141s long) — Engagement: views 146,091, likes 8,010, comments 40